Email Us Contact

 What a Private Investigator Can Find

-A licensed asset search investigator brings tools and expertise that complement legal discovery:
+A properly qualified asset search investigator can bring tools and expertise that complement legal discovery:

-• Real property searches across all 50 states identifying any real estate held in your spouse's name, including properties purchased through LLCs or trusts
+• Real property searches across relevant jurisdictions identifying any real estate held in your spouse's name, including properties purchased through LLCs or trusts

 • Business ownership searches revealing corporations, LLCs, partnerships, and DBAs registered to your spouse or associated entities